obviousnda/obviousnda/README.md

 3. The Obvious Nondisclosure Agreement is designed for business information.
 It is not designed to govern exchange of specially regulated information like health or financial information.

 4. The Obvious Nondisclosure Agreement is for the United States legal context.
-It is written in an American contract style and speaks to laws and in terms that familiar to United States lawyers.
+It is written in an American contract style and speaks to laws and in terms familiar to United States lawyers.